sushantPatrikar/pingpongAI/README.md

 <p align="center">
 <img src = "./genetic gifs/gen20.gif" height=400 width=600>
 </p>
+<p>For detailed explanation, you can visit my <a href="https://sushantpatrikar.github.io/flappybirdAI.html"> website</a>.</p>

-For human playable version of this game, Click <a href="https://github.com/sushantPatrikar/pingpong">here</a>
+<p>For human playable version of this game, Click <a href="https://github.com/sushantPatrikar/pingpong">here</a></p>

+<h2>Future Scope</h2>
+<p>Right now, the algorithm used is NEAT.
+Some other Reinforcement Learning algorithm, such as Deep Q-Learning can be applied to it.
+If you have any other ideas, Pull Requests are welcomed!</p>